10 Step SOX Compliance Checklist — and 5 Tips to Refocus

 How Do You Assess the Effectiveness of a SOX Program?

-The assessment of your SOX program can start with one simple question: “Can my SOX team answer: ‘What’s the point of SOX?'”
+The assessment of your SOX program can start with one simple question: “Can my SOX team answer: ‘What’s the point of SOX?’”
 You may be surprised by your team’s answers, which can be a clear sign it is time to revamp your SOX program.
-At its core, the SOX Act is a requirement for public companies to maintain internal controls that mitigate risks of material misstatement related to the organization’s financial statements.
+At its core, the SOX Act is a requirement for public companies to maintain effective internal controls over financial reporting that mitigate risks of fraud with the organization and reporting materially misstated financial statements.
 Senior Management is responsible for monitoring the control environment and producing accurate financial reporting.
-All of this means maintaining accurate financial data, protecting sensitive data, establishing access controls, maintaining security controls, and undergoing an annual audit by independent auditors.
+All of this means maintaining accurate financial data, protecting sensitive data, establishing access controls, maintaining security controls, and undergoing an annual audit by independent external auditors.

 Assessing the effectiveness of an organization’s SOX program involves looking at the company’s macro environment, its past SOX audits and reporting, and meeting with key stakeholders and senior management to understand how they view SOX compliance and non-compliance.
 Since the Sarbanes-Oxley Act explicitly requires the CEO and CFO of each publicly traded company to be accountable for the company’s financial records, these are two key leaders who must be on board with the organization’s SOX approach and ultimately sign off on management’s assessment of internal controls.
 Criminal penalties can follow for senior officers who knowingly flaunt the Sarbanes-Oxley Act.